 The Legal Framework Governing Inheritance in Israel

-Inheritance and probate matters in Israel are regulated primarily by the Succession Law, 1965.
+Regarding the Israel inheritance law – Inheritance and probate matters in Israel are regulated primarily by the Succession Law, 1965.
 This law applies to all Israeli residents and, in many cases, to assets located in Israel, regardless of the deceased’s nationality.

 Under Israeli law, estate administration is based on formal legal orders rather than a general court-supervised probate process.
 The law determines how estates are handled both when a valid will exists and when there is no will.